GeorgeWhittington/DESD/README.md

 ## Install instructions

-Navigate to the root directory of the repository and run: `docker-compose up -d --build`
+Navigate to the root directory of the repository and run: `docker-compose up --build`

-Now check using the command line or docker desktop to see if all the containers are running successfully (django, mysql, etc)
+You can add the flag `-d` to daemonise the processes

+Currently there are three containers:

+1. web-rest
+2. web-svelte
+3. db

+To execute terminal commands to any of these containers use the command `docker-compose exec <container name> <command>`

+For example, to run django migrations you would use the command `docker-compose exec web-rest python manage.py migrate`